AndresIngram/lean-engr-int/README.md

 ---

-⚡ **For visuals, detailed analysis, and complete data, check the accompanying PPT presentation.** ⚡
+⚡ **For visuals, detailed analysis, and complete data, check the accompanying PPT presentation above.** ⚡

 ---